enum — Suporte a enumerações¶

 Alterado na versão 3.5.

-Boolean value of Enum
+Boolean value of Enum classes and members¶

-members that are mixed with non-Enum
+Enum members that are mixed with non-Enum types (such as

-, etc.) are evaluated according to the mixed-in
+int, str, etc.) are evaluated according to the mixed-in

 own Enum’s boolean evaluation depend on the member’s value add the following to